Can You Fix Your Lisp As An Adult?

 When it comes to the crunch, it is all about home practice.

 Don’t worry – we have you covered here too!
-Our online learning management system Cadenza, has been designed as a paperless resource to guide your practice so you can fix your lisp effectively.
+Our online learning management system, has been designed as a paperless resource to guide your practice so you can fix your lisp effectively.

-So that as long as you have your phone handy, you can practice anytime, anywhere with age-appropriate content.
+So that as long as you have your phone handy, you can practise anytime, anywhere with age-appropriate content.